airbytehq/airbyte-protocol/readme.md

 To release:
 * Create a PR following the conventions stated in the above section.
 * Merge this PR in.
-* If the conventional commit convention is followed, CI will create a bump version PR with release notes.
-The bumped version follows the conventional commit keywords.
+* If the conventional commit convention is followed, CI will create a bump version PR with release notes and the new version.
+The new version follows conventional commit semantics.
+* Double check the new version by looking at the .env file.
 * Merge the bump version PR in.
 * On merge to master, CI will detect the version change and publish a Java JAR, a PyPi package and an NPM package.